 Keep several days' worth of your medication with you on the flight in case your luggage is delayed.
 Don't try to bring your travel first aid kit on the plane — the gels and pointy objects may raise eyebrows.

-Buying Travel First Aid Supplies in Asia
+Buying Travel First Aid Supplies Abroad

 In many countries, pharmacists act as nurses, diagnose ailments — sometimes even serious ones — and then sell what you need to recover.
 You won't need to see a doctor or get a prescription; simply walk into a pharmacy and buy what you need.
 Obviously, self-diagnosing can be risky — head to an emergency room if there's any doubt.

-You'll find pharmacies throughout Asia that carry gauze, ice packs, and all the other bulky items you may want to leave out of a lightweight travel first aid kit.
+Pharmacies frequently carry gauze, ice packs, and all the other bulky items you may want to leave out of a lightweight travel first aid kit.
 Pack what you need to stabilize the situation, then plan to purchase additional first aid supplies from a pharmacy.

 Tip: Countries around the world often designate pharmacies with a sign that says "apotek" or some variation of the Greek apothēkē, one root of the word "apothecary."